David Lerner Associates: Apple REIT

-Apple Hospitality REIT, Inc. (NYSE: APLE) is a publicly traded real estate investment trust (REIT) that owns one of the largest portfolios of upscale, select service hotels in the United States.
-The Company's portfolio consists of 236 hotels, with more than 30,000 guest rooms.
+Apple Hospitality REIT, Inc. (NYSE: APLE) is a publicly traded real estate investment trust that owns one of the largest portfolios of upscale, select service hotels in the United States.
+The company's portfolio consists of 236 hotels, with more than 30,000 guest rooms.

 Apple REIT started out as a non-traded real estate investment trust, and David Lerner Associates was the exclusive broker for this product.